 – Not fiduciaries, possible conflicts of interest

-- Increased regulations since 2008 making it harder to certify new private bankers
+– Increased regulations since 2008 making it harder to certify new bankers

-In contrast to private banking, wealth managers don’t offer typical banking services.
-We are not banks at all.
-You don’t deposit money, or get checking accounts, or set up CDs, or get mortgages through a wealth management company.
+In contrast to private banking, wealth management firms don’t offer typical banking services.
+We are different from private banks.
+You don’t deposit money, or get checking accounts, or set up CDs, or get mortgages through a wealth management firm.

-Wealth managers devote their efforts to stewarding your finances and investment portfolio to help you optimize your wealth and achieve your short and long term financial and lifestyle goals.
+Wealth management advisors devote their efforts to stewarding your finances and investment portfolio to help you optimize your wealth and improve your financial plan.

-A wealth manager is the person you’ll work with to invest your liquid assets.
+A wealth expert is a person you’ll collaborate with to invest your liquid assets.
 This should encompass three main categories: Equities, bond investments, and cash accounts like savings, certificates of deposit, and money markets.
-It can also include real estate and commodities, but the core focus usually includes some combination of cash, bonds, and equities.
+It can also include real estate and commodities, but the core focus typically includes some combination of money, bonds, and equities.

-Wealth managers are a specialized version of financial advisors, in that they typically work only with high net worth or ultra-high net worth clients.
+Wealth managers are a specialized version of financial advisors, in that they typically serve only with high net worth or ultra-high net worth clients.

 Are All Wealth Managers Basically the Same?